shichishima/obsidian-universal-cursor-hotkeys/README.md

 - **Within a table cell,** a further step applies:
   - At the right edge of a non-last in-cell line (before `<br>`): does not move further.
   - Jumps to the start of the text in the cell to the right (same row).
-  - In the rightmost column: jumps to the leftmost cell in the row below. (→ **Cross-Row Navigation**)
+  - In the rightmost column: jumps to the leftmost cell in the row below. (→ **Cross-Row Navigation** setting)
   - In the last row, rightmost cell: exits the table to the line below.
 - **Within a table cell (Source Mode):**
   - **Cursor inside a `<br>` tag:** Jumps to the right edge of the next in-cell line, skipping the `<br>` tag.